-- Revenue is primarily from the storm sewer utility assessment, with occasional income from grants, service fees and interest. - Expenditures fall into three main categories: Programs, projects, and general and administration. - Programs include: monitoring and data analysis, sustainable lake plans, cost-share, education and outreach, maintenance and 30 percent of payroll for 5.0 employees. - Projects include capital projects such as the Sucker Lake channel restoration, the Water Management Plan update completion, year 3 of the bacteria source monitoring on Lambert Creek, lower Kohler Lambert streambank restoration, Goose Lake shoreline restoration and development of the Whitaker Treatment wetland project occupying 40 percent of payroll for 5.0 employees. - Operations and administration include office rent and supplies, bookkeeping and general and program audit, information systems, insurance, the update the Joint Powers Agreement and 30 percent payroll for 5.0 employees and legal expenses.
+- Revenue is primarily from the storm sewer utility assessment, with occasional income from grants, service fees, and interest. - Expenditures fall into three main categories: Programs, projects, and general and administration. - Programs include: monitoring and data analysis, sustainable lake plans, cost-share, education and outreach, maintenance, and 30% of payroll for 5 employees. - Projects include capital projects such as the Sucker Lake channel restoration, the Water Management Plan update completion, year three of the bacteria source monitoring on Lambert Creek, lower Kohler Lambert streambank restoration, Goose Lake shoreline restoration and development of the Whitaker Treatment wetland project occupying 40% of payroll for 5 employees. - Operations and administration include office rent and supplies, bookkeeping and general and program audit, information systems, insurance, the update the Joint Powers Agreement and 30% payroll for 5 employees and legal expenses.